-- An application for admission - An official English translation of all secondary school and/or college transcripts - An official high school/college(s) transcript in the native language. - A letter of recommendation from a teacher
+- An application for admission

+- An official English translation of all secondary school and/or college transcripts

+- A letter of recommendation from a teacher

-Graduate students with minimum TOEFL scores of 80 IBT, or a minimum IELTS score of 6.5, and undergraduate students with a minimum TOEFL score of 75 IBT, or a minimum IELTS score of 6.0, are placed in regular English classes.
-An English Language placement test will be administered to students with lower, or with no English Language test scores, to determine course placement in the University's English Language Institute.
+Students with TOEFL scores of 80 iBT or above, an IELTS score of 6.5, or an EIKEN score of Pre-1 or higher are placed in regular English classes.
+An English placement test will be administered to students with lower or no English test scores to determine course placement in the University's English Language Institute.
+International students whose native language is English or who have studied in a school in which English is the language of instruction for at least one year are placed in regular English classes.